 Here are 5 ways you can ensure you build an environment where change becomes the norm and you can start preparing for the potential turbulence of a post-Brexit world:

-1. Gain exec support
+1. Gain exec support.

 Leadership for change should come from the top.
 Management should be happy to stand up and talk about the importance of process to colleagues, and explain the real business issues that can be tackled and the benefits they will see in their day to day activities.
-Change may sometimes be a struggle, but the rewards will be worth it if it helps the organization to act quickly, whether it be in anticipation of new markets, altered legislation, currency fluctuations or labour shortages.
+Change may sometimes be a struggle, but the rewards will be worth it if it helps the organization to act quickly, whether it be in anticipation of new markets, altered legislation, currency fluctuations or labor shortages.

-2. Introduce Accountability
+2. Introduce accountability.

-Assigning a Chief Process Officer (CPO) with responsibility to communicate the process vision to the organization will add control and direction.
-You could even take a leaf out of the government’s book and appoint a ‘Brexit Officer’ who can be tasked with overseeing all the different scenarios or outcomes that could manifest themselves in the future.
+Assigning a chief process officer (CPO) with responsibility to communicate the process vision to the organization will add control and direction.
+You could even take a leaf out of the government’s book and appoint a ‘Brexit officer’ who can be tasked with overseeing all the different scenarios or outcomes that could manifest themselves in the future.

 Make sure everyone has a say and garner all opinions so that future processes are being influenced by real feedback from teams on the ground.
 Success of new processes will depend on process owners and experts working closely together.